BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 You can go and download any sort of chatbot software and we'll do that. **So the question is what makes an AI system work?
 Well, it's not the software, it's the data, right?
 And the problem is that most organizations haven't sufficiently invested in roles that focus on data cleansing, data quality, data integration, data annotation, data labeling.**

 **Ron Schmelzer:** **Without those, the AI systems just simply do not work.
-Because the old phrase "garbage in, is garbage out" is incredibly true with AI systems.
+Because the old phrase &quot;garbage in, is garbage out&quot; is incredibly true with AI systems.
 And if you give a system the wrong data to train on, you will basically get the wrong results.
 Similarly, if you have a lot of great data, you can get a lot of great results.**

 **Ron Schmelzer:** I put this out there, what exactly is ChatGPT doing that we didn't have before?
 Is it some new algorithm?
 No. They're using transformer models, which have been around for a while.
 What is it?
 Well, when you look at it, it's because they have 175 billion parameters.
 Is this huge network and it trained it literally on the whole corpus of everything they can get on the internet.